Kumarmilan02/Multiple-Disease-Prediction-using-Machine-Learning-and-Streamlit-/README.md

-# Multiple Disease Prediction using Machine Learning and Streamlit App:-
+# Multiple Disease Prediction using ML and Streamlit:-
 - This repository holds a Machine Learning (ML) project that concentrates on forecasting various illnesses through a Streamlit web application.
 - The project encompasses liver disease, lung cancer, breast cancer, heart disease, diabetes, Parkinson's disease, and kidney disease.